Shaikh Sama'al-Din Kamboh

+Shaikh Sama'al-Din Kamboh was a 15th-century Sufi saint of the Suhrawardi Order from Multan, Punjab.

+Biography

-Shaikh Sama'al-Din Kamboh (also known as Hazrat Shaikh Alamsayakh Makhdoom Sama'al-Din Kamboh) was born in 1405 AD in Multan, Punjab, Pakistan.
-Shaikh Sama'al-Din Kamboh was a Sufi of the Suhrawardi order and came to Delhi during the reign of Sultan Bahlol Lodi (d 894/1488) and became the patron saint of the Lodi dynasty.
-His father Maulana Shaikh Fakhrudin was a venerable religious leader of that era.
-Makhdoom Shaikh Sama'al-Din had been the royal spiritual adviser or Pir, first to emperor Sultan Bahlol Lodi, and later to Sultan Sikandar Lodi.
-He commanded greatest respect amongst the entire Muslim spiritual and religious leaders and was one of the greatest Ulema Shaikhs of his times.
+Sama'al-Din Kamboh was born in 1405 CE in Multan, Punjab, and came to Delhi during the reign of Bahlol Lodi (d.
+894/1488), becoming the patron saint of the Lodi dynasty.
+His father Shaikh Fakhrudin was a venerable religious leader of the era.
+Makhdum Shaikh Sama'al-Din had been the royal spiritual adviser or Pir, first to emperor Sultan Bahlol Lodi, and later to Sikandar Lodi.
+He commanded greatest respect amongst the Muslim spiritual and religious leaders and was one of the greatest Ulema or Shaikhs of his times.

 The mazar of Hazrat Shaikh Sama'al-Din is located in Delhi where the Zubairies of Panipat used to assemble every year for offering Fateha in pre-independence days.
 Spiritual discipline apart, Shaikh Sama'al-Din was a scholar of traditional sciences and imparted instructions as a professional teacher to a large number of students.
 One of his famous students who rose to eminence was Shaikh Jamali Kamboh.
+His son, Shaikh Nasir al-Din Dehlawi, was Shaykh al-Islam of Delhi during the reigns of Sikandar Lodi, Ibrahim Lodi, and Babur.

 Shaikh Sama'al-Din was author of (1) a glossary on Iraqi's Lam'at and (2) a tract on Sufism, Miftah ul-Asrar.